latent-variable/LM-Studio-Context-Size-Benchmark/README.md

 3. **Setup LM Studio:**
    - Start LM Studio
-   - Load your desired models
+   - Load the models you want to benchmark
-   - Ensure the API server is running (default: http://localhost:5002)
+   - Ensure the API server is running (default: `http://localhost:5002`)

 4. **Add a book file:**
-   - Place a PDF book in the `books/` directory (e.g., `books/your_book.pdf`)
+   - Place a PDF in `books/` (e.g., `books/harrypotter.pdf`)
-   - Update `config.yaml` to point to your book file
+   - Update `config.yaml` → `content.book_path` if you use a different file

 5. **Configure the benchmark:**
-   - Copy and customize `config.yaml` for your setup
+   - Edit `config.yaml` to choose models, context sizes, delays, and output options
-   - Set your models, context sizes, and system information
+   - Run `python config_loader.py` for a quick validation/summary

 ## 🎯 Usage